 8.b.
 Posterior interosseous nerve (PIN): DBRN emerges as PIN out of the radial tunnel (~7.5 cm distal to the radial head).

-- Proximal part of forearm: In the extensor compartment of forearm, it descends between superficial and deep extensor muscle group accompanied by posterior interosseous artery.
+- Proximal part of forearm: In the extensor compartment of forearm, it descends between superficial (EDC) and deep (APL) extensor muscle group accompanied by posterior interosseous artery.

 - Distal part of forearm: It lies in the interosseous membrane